 - Pounding heartbeats

 - Memory problems

 - Suicidal thoughts

 Long-term use of benzodiazepines like Xanax can become highly addicting.
-Not everyone who uses Xanax over a long-term period will become addicted.
-But some people may develop unhealthy, habit-forming uses of the drug.
+Although not everyone who uses Xanax over a long period will become addicted, some people may develop unhealthy, habit-forming uses of the drug.

 What Causes a Xanax Overdose?

 Studies show that alprazolam is significantly more addictive than other benzodiazepines.
 Therefore, it’s important that you only take it as prescribed.

 It is possible to overdose on Xanax by taking more than what your doctor prescribes you.
 Typically, the oral tablet should be taken two to four times a day.
 The extended-release tablet is generally prescribed once a day, usually in the morning.